srt4-archive/Qrawler/README.md

 Qrawler
 =======

-A web crawler that fetches username of users on Quora.
+A web crawler that fetches username of users on Quora(http://www.quora.com/).

-This project is for educational purpose only, and hence code should be well commented and easily configurable.
+This project is for educational purpose only, any inproper use of this program may lead to irreversible result.